All volunteers must register on our new system. Please sign up at this link.

 Once we have processed your application, you will be able to sign up for individual shifts/opportunities here.

-Please email at outreach@oaklandnaturepreserve.org or call 407-905-0054, to learn more or apply for our Leaders In Training or Youth Docent Programs!
+Please email volunteer@oaklandnaturepreserve.org or call 407-905-0054, to learn more or apply for our Leaders In Training or Youth Docent Programs!
 Please see the Volunteer Manual for our age requirements and youth volunteer guidelines.

 Our organization encourages the teamwork of employees and volunteers so that we can effectively educate visitors and restore and conserve the lands within the Preserve.
 Volunteers contribute their unique talents, skills, and abilities to complete physical and non-physical tasks, enable the paid staff to concentrate on the work for which they were trained, and educate the public about our organization and its cause.